tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions-ios.md

 I have succesfully verified email of another sandbox tester - most likely it was temporary technical problem on Apple side.

+### set either development or production environment in application

+it's possible to purchase test subscriptions in both `development` and `production` environments but read the caveats about `production` environment in the next section.

 ### run application on real device

 1. [React Native - Running on Real Device]({% post_url 2018-03-05-react-native-running-on-real-device %})